scorum/scorum/doc/advertising-budget-details.md

 User can specify arbitrary `start_time` and `deadline` with no reference to blockchain blocks interval.
 So we need to align (if they weren't aligned) these parameters by blockchain block interval which is equal 3 sec for now.

-Let's say genesis time (block #0) is 0 sec and each following block time is greater then previous block time for 3 sec.
+Let's say genesis time (block #0) is 0 sec and each following block time is greater than previous block time for 3 sec.

 |                   |       |       |       |       |       |       |
 |------------------:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|